Registering a Dutch eenmanszaak and making an appointment

 2. Complete the registration form

 Complete all parts of the digital registration form step by step.
+Read what information you will need to fill in on the form.
 Logged out before finishing?
 No problem.
 Your data is saved.

 3. Check your details

-• You can order a KVK Business Register extract directly after you have registered.
+• You can order a certified KVK Business Register Extract directly after you have registered.
 You can use this as proof of registration.
 Some banks and wholesalers ask for an extract.

 Information in English and help

 The online registration process is in Dutch.
-You can use Registration form 1 (pdf) to see which information we need from you in English and Dutch.
+You can use Form 1 to see which information we need from you in English and Dutch.
 If you need more help, contact the KVK Advice Team on 088 585 22 22.

 Go to the registration form and make an appointment